slimane-msb/ileInterdite/plan.md

 #slim
 1. submerge the borders (last one is not submerged )
 2. changer les zone au marron sable
-4. add player to player
+4. add player to player!

 # later :